Various members of the Rothschilds like to visit and remember.

-From 1868 to 1959, This sensible, yet handsome Greek Revival Victorian-era house, minus the over-the-top frills and extravagance of other mansions of the time, was the beloved home of the various members of the Rothschild family.
-While it doesn’t show off the wealth of the family in a showy way, it has the aura of quiet respectability that was valued by D. C. H. Rothschild, his wife, Dorette, and his five children.
+From 1868 to 1959, This sensible, yet handsome Greek Revival Victorian-era house, was the beloved home of arious members of the Rothschild family.
+It doesn’t highlight the wealth of the family in a showy way, but rather has an aura of quiet respectability, a quality that was valued by D. C. H. Rothschild, his wife, Dorette, and his five children.

-The Rothschild House was built upon a foot thick stone foundation, that created a cool, basement cellar to hang meat, store wine and big barrels of sauerkraut.
+The Rothschild House was built upon a foot thick stone foundation, that created a cool, basement cellar to store meat, wine, and big barrels of sauerkraut.

 A washroom with a tin tub and washstand was also on the first floor, located just off the kitchen.
-Gas lamps were also used by the Rothschild family to provide light their home, even after electricity was a common amenity, as this too was seen as an unnecessary expense.
+Gas lamps were also used by the Rothschild family to provide light for their home, even after electricity was a common amenity, as it was seen as an unnecessary expense.

-The privy that was located outside the house was used for years.
-A modern bathroom with an indoor toilet wasn’t installed until the late teens, as Dorette Rothschild continued to be very frugal with the family money.
-A stable and carriage house, servant’s quarters, a two story wash house and an orchard also were all on their property as well.
+A privy outside the house was used for years.
+A modern bathroom with an indoor toilet wasn’t installed until the late teens, as Dorette Rothschild continued to be very frugal.
+A stable and carriage house, servant’s quarters, a two story wash house, and an orchard were also on their property as well.

 In fact, every room of The Rothschild House is displayed as if the Rothschild clan still lived there, from the children’s playroom to the sewing area, containing the actual family furniture and items owned by the various family members; making this museum a true snapshot of 19th, and early 20th century culture.

 There is always something new to see every season at The Rothschild House.
 Every year, a new textile exhibit is on display at the Rothschild House.
-As of May 1st, 2013, some of the most amazing handwork seen on 1890-1930s’ dresses from the Rothschild family collection can be seen by visitors.
-The dresses in this display, showcase the fancy handwork, done by the Rothschild women, that included the use of beads, sequins, fabric roses and embroidery.
+As of May 1st, 2013, some of the most amazing handwork seen on 1890-1930s dresses from the family collection can be seen by visitors.
+The dresses in this display, showcase the fancy handwork of the Rothschild women, including their use of beads, sequins, fabric roses and embroidery.

 This story begins with German immigrant, D. C. H.(David Charles Henry) Rothschild, who had great skill in making money in the mercantile business.
-He became wealthy from his mercantile stores in California and Bellingham, and when he decided to settle in Port Townsend, Washington, he opened another well-stocked and popular mercantile store, called “The Kentucky Store.”
-It was located on the pier, so that ships could directly unload the items ordered right into the store.
+He became wealthy from his stores in California and Bellingham, and when he decided to settle in Port Townsend, Washington, he opened another well-stocked and popular mercantile store, called “The Kentucky Store.”
+It was located on the pier, so that ships could directly unload items ordered on the spot.

-Wanting to marry, he sent away for a business partner’s seventeen year old sister, Dorette, and brought her from Germany to the state of Washington.
+Wanting to marry, he sent away for a business partner’s seventeen-year-old sister, Dorette, and brought her from Germany.
 They married in 1863.
-The twenty year age difference between this couple didn’t matter at all.
+The couple’s twenty-year age difference didn’t matter at all.
 At first, they lived on the top floor of The Kentucky Store.
-Their first three children; Henry, Louis, and Regina were all born there.
+Their first three children, Henry, Louis, and Regina were all born there.

-In 1868, D. C. H. Rothschild bought some land that over-looked his mercantile store, up on a bluff, and built the sensible family dream home, known as The Rothschild House.
-Two more children, Emilie and Eugene, were born in this house.
+In 1868, D. C. H. Rothschild bought some land that overlooked his store, up on a bluff, and built the sensible family dream home, known as The Rothschild House.
+Two more children, Emilie and Eugene, were born there.
 The family was warmly accepted into Port Townsend society, for the Rothschild family was hospitable and friendly.

-However, somehow D. C. H. Rothschild slipped away from watchful eyes, and shot himself in the head, leaving his sons to struggle with the challenge of their lagging shipping business.
-D. C. H. Rothschild’s suicide was covered up and dropped, as all were mindful of the pain and embarrassment such a disclosure would have on the surviving family members, who were well-loved and respected.
+But not closely enough.
+Rothschild slipped away from their watchful eyes, and shot himself in the head, leaving his sons to struggle in the challenge of their lagging shipping business without him.
+His suicide was covered up, as all were mindful of the pain and embarrassment such a disclosure would have on the surviving family members, who were well-loved and respected.

 However, his sons, Henry and Louis, would have made their father proud, as they came up with a solution to weather the recession and come out financially on top!
-Henry and Louis did just fine with the business, as they moved it clear across The Sound to the Seattle area, where business opportunities were much more available and promising.
+Henry and Louis relocated their operations across the Sound to the Seattle area, where business opportunities were much more promising.

 Because of their temporary loss of fortune, the Rothschild family at first lived very frugally, watching every penny.
-Thanks to the hard work and wise decisions of the older sons, their financial situation did improve.
-Though their financial crisis passed, Dorette and Emilie continued to live frugally, refusing to let the modern conveniences and inventions of the era come into the family home; choosing to live the way they had always lived.
+Thanks to the hard work and wise decisions of the older sons, their financial situation improved.
+Though their financial crisis passed, Dorette and Emilie continued to live frugally, refusing to let modern conveniences and inventions of the era come into the family home, choosing to live the way they had always lived.
 They used their horse and buggy until the horse died, but they never got a car, because it was an unneeded expense.

-The one improvement that was allowed, was the installation of a toilet inside the washroom on the first floor, off the kitchen, because of Dorette’s needs that appeared during her last years of life.
+The one improvement that was allowed was the installation of a toilet inside the washroom on the first floor, off the kitchen, because one was truly needed for Dorette during her last years of life.
 When Dorette died in 1918, Emelie continued to live in the family home, living the life style she loved, while keeping the house in good shape and running order.
 It was like living in a time capsule, as Emelie kept all the essential tools of living that they had used for so long.
-Emelie had a full life, living comfortably within her means.
+She had a full yet prudent life, living comfortably within her means.
 Though she never married and had a family of her own, she enjoyed the frequent visits of her siblings, her nephews and her nieces, who all loved her.

 After living nearly 78 years in her beloved family home, Emelie died in the late 1950s.
 Her youngest brother, Eugene, inherited this property, but he had his own home in Seattle, yet didn’t want to sell the beloved family home either.
 So, in 1959, he solved the predicament by giving the property to the Washington State Parks and Recreation Commission.
-Jefferson County Historical Society stepped up to the plate and willingly became in charge of this remarkable authentic house museum.
+The Jefferson County Historical Society stepped up to the plate and took charge of this remarkable authentic house museum.

 HISTORY OF MANIFESTATIONS

-People who kill themselves, sometimes find that they gravitate back to their favorite spot in this world.
+People who kill themselves, sometimes find that they gravitate back to their favorite earthly places.

-A very depressed and distraught D. C. H. Rothschild shot himself in the head, on the beach south of town, so his family wouldn’t be the first to find his body.
-He might have had regrets, and decided to spend his after-life in his dream home, remembering the good times, as well as keeping an eye on the surviving family members.
+When Rothschild shot himself, he did it on the beach south of town, so his family wouldn’t be the first to find his body.
+He might have had regrets, and decided to spend his afterlife in his dream home, remembering the good times, as well as keeping an eye on the surviving family members.
 If members of his family still come to visit or stay in their home, he may join them, making up for the years that they struggled on without him.

-People who care a lot about their home, and have certain plans for it, sometimes like to visit or stay, as well as keep a friendly eye on the living now taking care of it.
+People who care about their homes, and have certain plans for them, sometimes like to visit or stay, as well as keep a friendly eye on the living now taking care of them.

-Perhaps a spirit or spirits feel the need to watch carefully all these visitors to their home, being good hosts.
+Spirits often feel the need to watch carefully the visitors to their homes, being good hosts.

-The plus for them would be they would still have the house to themselves when the museum closes for the day, and during the off-season.
-They may enjoy the reactions of visitors who love to see and learn about the Rothschild’s way of life and admire the family heirlooms.
+A plus for them is they still have the house to themselves when the museum closes for the day, and during the off-season.
+They may enjoy the reactions of visitors who love to see and learn about the Rothschilds’ way of life, and admire the family heirlooms.

-When the living neglect or change the beloved structure’s usage or renovate a structure in a way that annoys the former owners who are in spirit form, these spirits may find ways to show their displeasure with the changes.
+When the living neglect, or change, or otherwise renovate a place in a way that annoys the spirits, they may find ways to show their displeasure.

 Personal and cherished possessions on display for public view, can draw into this world entities who once owned them, to check up on their mementos and treasures.

-Emelie kept the family possessions and things they used to live their way in such detail that The Rothschild House Museum is a true step back into time, showing in great detail how life was lived n the late 19th century.
+Emelie kept the family possessions in such detail that The Rothschild House Museum is a true step back into time, showing in great detail how life was lived n the late 19th century.
 Emelie or any other family member may like to come and visit their stuff.

-Staff and perhaps visitors have heard the slamming of doors in areas of the house where no one from this world is located.
-Slamming doors is a sign of anger, frustration or annoyance in this world, and it may mean the same thing on the other side.
+Staff and perhaps visitors have heard the slamming of doors in empty areas of the house.
+Slamming doors is a sign of spiritual anger, frustration or annoyance, as it is among the living.

-Showing their disapproval of all the strangers traipsing through the house, which may disrupt the aura of quiet respectability that they so wanted.
-They may want or appreciate quiet atmosphere to dwell on their memories.
+Emilie or Dorette may well have shown their disapproval of all the strangers traipsing through the house, which may disrupt the aura of quiet respectability that they so desired.
+They may want or appreciate a quiet atmosphere to dwell on their memories.